The best solar lights in 2026, as tested by our reviews experts

 - No on/off switch

-Winner of a BBC Gardeners’ World Magazine Best Buy Award for Best Stake Lights, these lights are ideal for guiding the way or dotting through beds in the garden.
-The stylish design has a brushed steel finish, and the fluted plastic gives off a lovely star shaped glow around each light.
-Assembly is easy and each light just needs charging for 48 hours in a sunny spot before use.
-After this, turn them on and they’ll light up as soon as the light fades, staying lit for up to six hours.
+Winner of a BBC Gardeners’ World Magazine Best Buy for best stake lights, these lights are ideal for guiding the way or dotting through beds in the garden.
+The stylish design has a brushed steel finish, and the fluted plastic gives off a lovely star-shaped glow around each light.
+Assembly is easy, and each light just needs charging for 48 hours in a sunny spot before use.
+After this, turn them on, and they’ll light up as soon as the light fades, staying lit for up to six hours.
 Our one quibble is the absence of an on/off switch to override the automatic setting, so they will stay on late into the night.
 The pack generously includes ten lights, and comes with a one-year warranty, so overall they’re great value for money.

 Dimensions: 36cm x 4.7cm

-Buy the Solar Fluted Marker Light Ten pack from Crocus and The Glow Company
+Buy the Solar Fluted Marker Light Ten Pack from Amazon, Crocus and Waitrose

 T-SUN LED solar spotlight